Kutinana/HIBIKI/README.md

 Within the **neutral** zone, all scores are left untouched, preserving the model's native compositional reasoning for background elements and global context.

 **Adaptive boost scaling.**  A fixed per-token boost causes attribute dilution when many attributes are present: $k$ boosted tokens each contribute $\sim e^{\beta}$ in the softmax numerator, collectively consuming a share that grows with $k$ and squeezes out structural tokens.
 HIBIKI compensates by scaling the per-token boost as:

 $$
 \beta_{\text{attr}}^{(g)} = \beta_{\text{base}} + \ln\frac{k_{\text{ref}}}{k_g}
 $$

-where $k_g = |\mathcal{T}_g|$ is the number of attribute tokens for group $g$ and $k_{\text{ref}} = 2$ is a reference count.
-This ensures the **collective** softmax share of all attribute tokens in a group remains approximately constant (~60–65%) regardless of how many attributes are specified, because:
+This ensures the collective softmax share of all attribute tokens in a group remains approximately constant (~60–65%) regardless of how many attributes are specified, because:

 $$
 k_g \cdot e^{\beta_{\text{attr}}^{(g)}} = k_g \cdot e^{\beta_{\text{base}}} \cdot \frac{k_{\text{ref}}}{k_g} = k_{\text{ref}} \cdot e^{\beta_{\text{base}}} = \text{const}
 $$

-#### Step 4 — Selective Layer Application

-Cross-attention at high spatial resolutions (e.g. 64×64, 128×128) primarily governs fine textures and edges, not semantic attributes like colour or pose.
-Computing the full $N \times L$ attention matrix at these resolutions is also disproportionately expensive (memory scales as $O(N \cdot L \cdot H)$) and bypasses hardware-fused FlashAttention kernels.
-HIBIKI therefore optionally skips patching for layers where $N > N_{\text{max}}$ (default 4096, i.e. above 64×64), falling back to the native optimised attention kernel with zero overhead.

 ### Compatibility